zabaldwin/DeepLearning_Exercises-/README.md

 # DeepLearning_Exercises
 This repository contains deep learning applications from ranging complexities using both PyTorch and TensorFlow.

-Provided examples touch on the main concepts that are necessary to understanding Deep Learning and include:
+Provided examples touch on the main concepts that are necessary to understanding deep learning and include:

   1) Basic fundamental neural network w/ the Iris dataset
   2) Experiment w/ activation functions utilizing the FashionMNIST dataset